Green Careers for All!

 The Railway Land Wildlife Trust’s ‘Green Careers for All’ project aims to inspire young people to pursue ‘green’ careers that will help tackle the climate and ecological emergencies we face.
 Despite the seriousness of these situations globally, there are many rapidly growing local opportunities for young people to develop fulfilling careers, whilst being part of the solution.

-We extend a big Thank You to all our Green Champs (interviewees), who gave their time freely to assist with championing the future of green jobs, and to the South Downs National Park Authority for funding this work through their COVID emergency fund.
+We extend a very big Thank You to all our Green Champs (interviewees), who gave their time freely to assist with championing the future of green jobs, and to the South Downs National Park Authority for funding this work through their COVID emergency fund.

 Introduction Video (6.23 mins)